Basil D'Oliveira: Career

-Next up was an away series against the West Indies, early in 1968.
-D'Oliveira did not turn in his best showing in the five matches, scoring only 137 runs at an average of 27.4.
-He did a lot of bowling, but picked up only three wickets, even though he was economical.
+In the away series against the West Indies, early in 1968, D'Oliveira was not at his best in the five matches.
+He scored only 137 runs at an average of 27.4.
+He bowled extensively, but picked up only three wickets, even though he was economical.
 Once back in England, it was time for a five-Test Ashes series.
 The Aussies crushed England by 159 runs in the first Test as England crumbled in their second innings, despite D'Oliveira's top scoring effort of 87 not out.
 He was then dropped for the subsequent three Tests.
-He was recalled by the selectors for the final Test at the Oval, and 158 runs in the first innings against Australia seemed to have guaranteed his place in the side to play the 1968–69 Test series in South Africa.
+He was recalled for the final Test at the Oval, and 158 runs in the first innings against Australia seemed to have guaranteed his place in the side to play the 1968–69 Test series in South Africa.
 He was left out of the touring party under the pretext that his bowling would not be effective in his native country.
 However, he was later called up as a replacement and the tour was cancelled.

 He was selected in June 1969 to face the West Indies, this time in a three-Test series.
 He followed that with a three-match series against New Zealand and then a seven-Test Ashes series in Australia, in which he scored 369 runs at an average of 36.9, including 117 in the fifth Test at the MCG.

 England then went to New Zealand for two Tests, with D'Oliveira scoring 100 in the first one and 58 and five in the second.
 Pakistan next visited England in 1971, and D'Oliveira enjoyed a fine series with the bat, making 241 runs at an average of 60.25.
 He was below par in the three-Test series against India that followed, but was in better form for the visit of Australia in June 1972.

 D'Oliveira completed his playing career having played 41 Tests.
 He scored 2484 runs at an average of 40.06, with five centuries and 15 fifties.
 He also captured 47 wickets at 39.55.
-After his retirement from first-class cricket D’Oliveira was the Worcestershire coach from 1980 to 1990.
+After his retirement from first-class cricket D'Oliveira was the Worcestershire coach from 1980 to 1990.